doctor doctor

 After the surgery, you will likely spend several days in the intensive care unit.
 Your health indicators will need to be tracked constantly.
 A mechanical ventilator will be used to assist your breathing.
 Fluid accumulation in the chest may be drained by tubes attached to the patient.
 The total time spent in the hospital might be many weeks, but it could also be much less.
 Your stay length is contingent upon your speedy recovery.

-You'll see your lung transplant team members often throughout the following three months.
+You'll see your lung transplant doctors often throughout the following three months.
 Doctors will watch for any symptoms of infection, rejection, or other complications.
 You'll need to be close to the hospital doing the transplant.
 The staff will go through post-operative wound care with you before releasing you from the hospital.
 You will be informed of any drug limitations.

 For the sufferer and their loved ones, the effects of a lung illness may be devastating.
 When a patient reaches the terminal stage of lung illness, a lung transplant may drastically enhance their quality of life.
 In India, the price of a Lung transplant cost might range from 25 to 35 lakhs.
 The patient and their family should verify with their insurance provider that the transplant procedure's total cost is within the policy's coverage parameters.
 Several variables affect how much a lung transplant can set you back, including: